What Is the Difference Between the Sales Tax and the Value-Added Tax (VAT)?

-The added value tax has the characteristic of being applied on every stage of a product commercialization, starting from the purchase of the raw materials to the final sale to the consumer.
-However, the intermediates that brought the product to the consumer will only pay to the government the difference between the taxes applied on the purchase of the product and its sale, which explains the term value added tax.
-Canada, France and Great-Britain are a good examples of countries using tax on value added.
+Value-added tax (VAT) has the characteristic of being applied to every stage of a product commercialization, starting from the purchase of raw materials, all the way up to its final sale to the end consumer.
+However, the intermediaries that bring the product to the end consumer (B2C) only have to pay the government the difference between the taxes applied on the purchase of the product from the suppliers and the taxes applied on the sale of the product to the end consumer, explaining the term value-added tax.
+Canada, France and Great-Britain are good examples of countries that apply this tax.

-This is different from the American sales tax, which is only imposed once on the final retail sale.
-The American sales taxes are applicable on goods and services made for retail consumption, when a product reaches its final form, but not on the value added.
-This means that there is no tax on sales of wholesales, raw materials and unfinished goods, if an intermediate is planning to purchase the products in order to put it back on the retail market.
-The sales taxes will only be applicable once on the sale or lease of goods or services to the consumer.
+VAT differs from sales tax in that it is only imposed once on the final retail sale price.
+If we take the American sales tax for example, it is only applicable on retail goods and services when a product reaches its final form, but not on the added value.
+This means that no tax is applied on the sale of raw materials, unfinished goods, or wholesale if the intermediary purchases these with the intention of reselling them on the retail market.
+The sales tax is only be applied once on the sale or lease of goods or services to the end consumer.

-For the consumer, there is no difference between the two forms of taxes in terms of payment, because in both cases, the tax rate is applied on the total amount, which is the amount that they will pay.
+For the consumer, there is no difference between the two taxes in terms of payments because in both cases the tax rate is applied on the total final amount, which is the amount that they will have to pay.